tud-cor/coppeliasim_run/README.md

 # coppeliasim_run
-This package runs coppeliasim as a ROS node using a system() call.
+This package runs CoppeliaSim as a ROS node using a `system(..)` call.

 ### Usage